jannikmi/multivar_horner/docs/1_usage.rst

 * fast polynomial evaluation is not required or
 * the numerical stability of the evaluation is not important

-it is possible to represent the polynomial without any factorisation (in 'canonical form' or 'normal form'):
+it is possible to represent the polynomial without any factorisation (refered to as 'canonical form' or 'normal form'):

 .. note::